BelmaDedic/be_and_fe_task/README.md

 This will automatically run client and backend (backend is on port 5000, client is on port 3000).
 Whole application is on port 3001.

+Data from two given arrays (userPhoneNumberData and userEmailsData) can be found in "prepareDataService.ts".
+Logic of merging them in one array can be found in file "combineArraysService.ts".
+For merge them you need to run "http://localhost:5000/add-users-from-given-arrays".

 Note: If you make some changes on code you can run "npx prettier --write ." in root of project to make pretty code.